 Before spraying check the rules.

-Detailed rules for spraydrift can be found in Part 5: Section 10 of our Regional Air Quality Plan.
+Detailed rules for applying agrichemicals and avoiding spray drift can be found in C.6.5 of the Proposed Regional Plan.

 - when you plan to spray